audiracmichelle/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Data Hercules whose 12th labor is to tame the train-test-validation Cerberus to unleash the Underworld powers of Machine Learning.
+I am a Data Hercules whose 12th labor is taming the train-test-validation Cerberus to unleash the Underworld powers of Machine Learning.

 ![](/img/cerberus.png)